 The Air Cadet League of Canada welcomes a large number of volunteers at the Squadron level and in the Air Cadet Program as a whole.
 The Air Cadet League of Canada and its partner, the Department of National Defence (DND) jointly support the Royal Canadian Air Cadets, a premier youth organization.
 The Air Cadet program is a comprehensive program, which is run in a structured, disciplined and safe manner.
 In this context, it is important to ensure all volunteers are appropriately selected, initially supervised, well- intended, offer skills which add value and complement the program, and are good role models for Air Cadets.
 Knowing the volunteers, their skills and talents, and their intended contribution is very important to the Squadron Officers, staff and Sponsoring Committee.
-A team effort produces the best results for the greater benefit of the Cadet Movement.

 In order to be properly acquainted with League volunteers and other volunteers, certain information is required.
 You are asked to complete the Volunteer Registration package.
 An interview with a League representative will be required after receipt of the completed form and a Police Records Check and Vulnerable Sector Screening (PRC/VSS).
 For positions of trust (such as Treasurer and Fund Raising), a Credit Check may be required.
 A volunteer’s Registration/Screening is valid for five years as long as the volunteer remains in good standing.
 By applying and being approved, the Volunteer undertakes an obligation to report any subsequent change to his/her situation/circumstances that is of a nature to reasonably and usually require a re-evaluation and re-screening (example, a new criminal offence).